Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Februari 2026 09.46.11 UTC
+- WIB: Sabtu, 7 Februari 2026 11.45.05 UTC
-- WITA: Sabtu, 7 Februari 2026 10.46.11 UTC
+- WITA: Sabtu, 7 Februari 2026 12.45.05 UTC
-- WIT: Sabtu, 7 Februari 2026 11.46.11 UTC
+- WIT: Sabtu, 7 Februari 2026 13.45.05 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: success
+Kategori: motivational